v0ss3n/jekyll/_posts/misc/2019-10-01-internship diary.md

 ## WEEK 6
-mo  working on upgrading the tevo tarantula, figuring out how to continue a failed print, working on textilelab archive tu  shopbot introduction, fabricademy course on open source hardware we  working on textilelab prints and archive, 3d printing parts th  quiet open day, designing a system to make a print stamping tool, 3d printing tests about visual cryptography fr  working on lasercut files for the print stamping tool, went to media technology master open day in Leiden
+mo  working on upgrading the tevo tarantula, figuring out how to continue a failed print, working on textilelab archive tu  cnc introduction, fabricademy course on open source hardware we  working on textilelab prints and archive, 3d printing parts th  quiet open day, designing a system to make a print stamping tool, 3d printing tests about visual cryptography fr  working on lasercut files for the print stamping tool, went to media technology master open day in Leiden